zoomix/ionic_feeder/README.md

 * Drag down to reload
 * Reloading bar instead of spinner.
 * Update counter in notifications.
-* Edit bottle.
-Use bottle icon instead of 'B'
 * Split up controllers
 * Sanitize model.js
 * Move resync to model and have it throw events